ashtar1984/comfyui-find-perfect-resolution/README.md

 - Find the node under the "utils" category and connect it to your workflow.

 # Example Workflow
-Connect a "Load Image" node to the image input.
+- Connect a "Load Image" node to the image input.
-Set desired_width, desired_height, and divisible_by as needed.
+- Set desired_width, desired_height, and divisible_by as needed.
-Use the output width and height in a "Resize Image v2" node for further processing.
+- Use the output width and height in a "Resize Image v2" node for further processing.

+# Greetings to #Verole for the logical behind the scene.